jeffswt/exponential-chaos/documentation/updates.md

 ## 0.12.x Community Update

+### 0.12.3.21 | 24/07/16
+ * Adding "radar" debugging view for players to locate other players, sorted in the order of health points from high to low.
+(Activate with F3)
+ * Rearrangement of local save menu interface.
+ * Now in survival mode, health points no longer flicker (flash rapidly).

 ### 0.12.2.16 | 24/07/16
  * Integrated input modules into main pipeline.
 Users no longer have to receive ANR (Application Not Responding) dialogues while loading.